Mining in Canada and internationally is affected by complex legal and regulatory instruments that govern sustainable mining practices.

 - the latest version of a web browser (or previous major version release)

 This course is 100% online and instructor supported.
-Live online sessions are held once a week on various weeknights (Pacific Time) for flexibility and accessibility for all students.
-During these sessions, explore course topics in depth with your instructor and visiting experts, participate in Q&As, explore the case studies, and network with your peers.
-Please note attendance is not mandatory, and the sessions are recorded for your review later.
+Live online sessions are held once a week on Thursdays, 9-10am (Pacific Time) for flexibility and accessibility for all students.
+During these sessions, explore course topics in depth with your instructor and visiting experts, participate in Q&As, explore mining industry case studies, and network with your peers.
+Please note attendance is not mandatory, and any questions or notes can be addressed by your instructor or Program Director.
+These live sessions are not recorded.

 In between sessions, access a rich library of course resources, including video lessons, required and suggested readings, more than 20 videos of interviews with experts, case studies, legislation documents and primary and secondary sources.